COURSE SYLLABUS AND OUTLINE

 - Understand some commonly-used machine learning algorithms, such as k-means, logistic regression, support vector machines

-- Get informed of the state of the art in the field
+- Get informed of the state of the art in the field, such as deep learning

 - Experiment with machine learning methods in solving practical problems